sedanuronderr/UpSchoolProject/README.md

 # UpschoolProject
-## Mvvm,Retrofit,Fragment,Room,Work Manager,View Binding,Data Binding,Glide teknolojileri kullanıldı.
+## Mvvm,Retrofit,Fragment,Room,Work Manager,View Binding,Data Binding,Glide technologies were used in the project..

 <table>
    <tr>